FSI Digital Logo

 Quick Answers (People Also Ask)

-Most state flagship programs like the Georgia Job Tax Credit don't publish a hard revenue floor, but in practice, companies below $250K annual revenue are rarely approved for discretionary awards.
-The unstated filter is job creation commitments β you need to credibly promise 5-10+ new hires within 24 months.
+Most state flagship programs like the Georgia Job Tax Credit don't publish a hard revenue floor, but in practice, very early companies are rarely approved for discretionary awards.
+The unstated filter is job creation, matching capital, and a project that can be verified within the program timeline.

 Who Should NOT Build Here (Honest Warning)